The Algorithmic Sublime: Noise, Memory, and AI

 On Data-Mind

-My experience of the world is similar.
-I would like to escape my own tolerance for the mundane experiences that I have filtered out.
+Just as my relationship to myself may shift, so too may the things I see in the world.
+I want to be free to escape my own tolerance for the mundane experiences that I have filtered out.
 That means, for example, seeing every tree, as opposed to saying “it's a tree,” and ignoring it.
 Rather, I enjoy that I have some capacity for discovering how to see a tree again, as if it is new, despite having seen a thousand trees before.
 There is a joy, and a critical part of life, that comes from seeing the tree, or another person, in a new way, to break out of the order we have established.

 So my experience of the world as a human being is about not necessarily seeing every tree as just a tree, but discovering how to see a tree again.
-Order is leaning into category and systems, structural mechanics, whereas noise challenges that, entering into the system and disturbing those conditions.
+How to move beyond the filter.
+The filter is “Order,“ leaning into categories and systems, structural mechanics, whereas noise challenges that, entering into the system and disturbing those conditions.
 We seem to cling to order in this current cultural period.

 Order is what people crave when the noise is overwhelming, and noise frightens us because it disrupts that order.
 We say: “constrain that!
 Please, somebody, come in and limit this!”
 We want strong borders and clear separation because the world has become so noisy and overwhelming.
 This is the politics of noise: the noise of the other, the noise we don’t understand, and the desire to force it to conform, to be tamed.